Search

 and

-To prove the existence of Qm for each mN, it is enough to show that there is nN such that [n,2n] contains at least m primes.
-By the Prime Number Theorem, the number of primes in [n,2n] is of the order
+To prove the existence of $\mathcal{Q}_m$ for each $m \in \mathbb{N}$, it is enough to show that there is $n \in \mathbb{N}$ such that $[n, 2n]$ contains at least $m$ primes.
+By the Prime Number Theorem, the number of primes in $[n, 2n]$ is of the order

 AMM problem 12377